 Working from home is not designed to be a replacement for appropriate childcare.
 Although an individual employee's schedule may be modified to accommodate childcare needs, the focus of the arrangement must remain on job performance and meeting business demands.
-Prospective remote workers are encouraged to discuss expectations of working from home with family members prior to beginning the arrangement.

-Time Worked: Employees working from home who are classified as non-exempt (hourly) will be required to adhere to established work schedules and accurately record all hours worked using FAWIC's time-keeping system.
+Time Worked: Employees working from home who are classified as non-exempt (hourly) will be required to adhere to established work schedules and accurately record all hours worked using FAWIC's timekeeping system.
 Reliable attendance is expected of remote workers in the same manner as those reporting to our offices.
 Certain timeframes in which the employee should be available for communications will be established by the supervisor.
 The employee must contact a supervisor to report the inability to begin work on time in the same manner as typical absences and tardiness.
-Non-exempt employees are also expected to arrange the work day to allow for rest and meal periods as described in our Employee Handbook policies.
+Non-exempt employees are also expected to arrange the workday to allow for rest and meal periods as described in our Employee Handbook policies.

 Hours worked in excess of those scheduled per day and per workweek require the advance approval of a supervisor.
-Failure to comply with this requirement may result in the immediate termination of the WFH agreement.

-Exempt salaried employees may not be required to report schedule changes, but may be given expectations for number of hours worked each day/week, or for a certain timeframe in which the employee should be available for communications.
+Exempt salaried employees may not be required to report schedule changes, but may be given expectations for performance results and for certain timeframes in which the employee should be available for collaboration.

 Communications: During an employee's agreed-upon remote work schedule, the employee is expected to be available for phone calls and respond in a timely manner to e-mails and other messages.
 Our goal is to create a communication flow as similar as possible to those working in our offices.
-Deviations from this expectation, such as a mid-day personal or medical appointment, must be approved in advance by a supervisor.
+Exceptions from the normal work schedule, such as personal or medical appointments, must be approved in advance by a supervisor.